 A new genre of print is emerging: quarantine publishing.
 Magazines are being made in isolation, in strict accordance with social distancing rules; with no physical contact between their editors, writers, and subjects.
-The results are arresting: from a photography series of New Yorkers shot at a distance, to a look-book inspired by the sartorial possibilities of isolation — we’ve rounded up the first crop of magazines made in our new reality.
+The results are arresting: from a photography series of New Yorkers shot at a distance, to a look-book inspired by the sartorial possibilities of isolation — we’ve rounded up the magazines made in our new reality.

 Adorned with the titles of feminist periodicals from around the world, Feminist Findings charts the history of womxn-run independent publishing.
 The magazine is made by the L.I.P Collective (short for “Liberation In Print”) who met via Zoom every Wednesday of lockdown to share research.
 The case studies the collective have unearthed are fascinating: one essay tells the story of how lesbian literary, theory, and art journal Sinister Wisdom has been distributed through the prison industrial complex; another asks why the prominent Lebanese women’s studies journal Al-Raida, founded in 1976, received funding from the The Ford Foundation — was it the US trying to exert soft power to influence the social fabric of the Arab region?